yuzukumo/nuscenes-scene-agent/README.md

 export NUSC_SCENE_AGENT_LLM_MODEL="your-model"
 ```

-The runtime uses an OpenAI-compatible `Responses API` flow and keeps retrieval and validation runnable even if planning or reranking fails.
+The runtime uses an OpenAI-compatible `Responses API` flow and keeps retrieval and validation available even if planning or reranking fails.

 ## Benchmark Snapshot